vidiff/vidiff-documentation-and-issues/README.md

 To launch builds automatically, a REST API is available.

-To authenticate, use the account key and access token given in [your account page](https://app.vidiff.com/account).
+To authenticate, use the account key and secret available in [your account page](https://app.vidiff.com/account).

 ### Create build